zzhou007/links/links.md

 # Links
-###What is This?
-This is a page all about links.
 ###What are Links and Why Should I Care?
+Links are a simple way to map two or more filenames to the same inode.
 Without links Inode are associated with one directory entry at a time.
 With links, you can access the same inode with more than one entry.
 Why whould someone want to do this?
 It allows organization of the filesystem in amazing ways.

-###Whats the Difference Between Hard and Soft Links?
-Hard links share the same inode while soft links have sepperate inodes.
-You can create soft links across filesystems.
-Hard links can only be created in the same filesystem.
-You can not hard link directories.
-Go [here](inode.md) to learn more about inodes and data blocks.
 #Inodes
 ###What are Inodes?
+Inodes or index nodes are a file structure of a file system.
+Inodes repersent a file system object - either a file or directory.
 Files are not directly linked to data blocks.
 Instead they link to inodes.
-Inodes or index nodes are a file structure of a file system.
 Every unix system uses inodes except Solaris.
 These inodes contain information about the corresponding file such as: